secureCodeBox/documentation/docs/how-tos/automatically-repeating-scans.md

 ## Introduction

 In this step-by-step tutorial, we will go through all the required stages to set up a repeating scan with the secureCodeBox.
-A repeating scan will run automatically each time, a time interval is passed.
+A repeating scan will run automatically each time a time interval is passed.
 This time interval is set by the user.
 In this example, we are going to run a repeating typo3scan scan on the Typo3 local vulnerable demo-target (old-typo3).
 A repeating scan is useful, as it allows the developer to be aware of any new vulnerabilities that have been introduced in development.

 ## Setup